-Figure 2.
-Figure showing the number of plants of two competing species over 50 generations.
-In this sample plot, species X and Y “tussle” for dominance up to generation ~5 before species X rapidly overtakes Y. Summary data for all runs is plotted in Figure 5 (2 way clogging).

-Figure 2a.
 Distributions of the number of generations to fixation across each of the 100 replicate runs of the symmetric (2-way) clogging experiments, using the default Forage Nearest Flower (FNF) strategy (left), and the Forage Anywhere (FAW) strategy (right).

-Cases 2&3 Asymmetric clogging One species can clog stigmas of the other but the reverse is not possible, Table 1 - cases 2 & 3.
+Case 2.
+Asymmetric clogging One species can clog stigmas of the other but the reverse is not possible, Table 1 - cases 2a & 2b.

 This scenario always results in the dominance of the species that does not suffer clogging.
-A representative result from one of the 50 runs is shown in Figure 3 below.
-In these runs, species X clogged species Y, but species Y did not clog species X. In contrast to the symmetric clogging case (Experiment A), Species X dominated all 50 replicate runs in this configuration, and we did not observe the initial struggle for dominance between the two species as seen in Experiment A. The mean and standard deviation of fixation times were lower than those for Experiment A (see Figure 5).
+A representative result from one of the 100 runs using the default Forage Nearest Flower (FNF) strategy is shown in Figure 4(a) below, and similarly for the aspatial Forage Anywhere (FAW) strategy in Figure 4(b) In these runs, species X clogged species Y, but species Y did not clog species X. In contrast to the symmetric clogging case (Case 1), species X dominated all 100 replicate runs in this configuration, and we did not observe the initial struggle for dominance between the two species as seen in the symmetric clogging case (Case 1).
+The mean and standard deviation of fixation times were lower than those for Case 1 (see Table 4 and Figure 10), and the distribution of fixation times across the 100 replicate runs was narrower than in Case 1, for both the FNF and FAW strategies (Figure 5).

-Figure 3.
-Figure showing the number of plants of two competing species over generations.
-In this sample plot, species X, which clogs species Y, immediately asserts dominance.
-Summary data for all runs is plotted in Figure 5 (1-way clogging).
+Similar to the symmetric clogging case, the median fixation time for the FAW strategy (with diminished influence of spatiality) is lower than with the default spatial FNF strategy: the medians are 5 generations and 7 generations respectively, which is statistically significant (p<0.00001) according to the two-tailed Mann-Whitney U test.
+Both of these means are also statistically significantly lower than the corresponding means in the symmetric clogging case (Case 1), again at the p<0.00001 level according to the two-tailed Mann-Whitney U test.